wen-ethan/nchs-memberapp/README.md

 ## Overview

-The NCHS Member App is a mobile application designed to streamline and enhance the member management process for the North Central High School (NCHS) community.
-This app serves as a comprehensive solution for managing member information, tracking attendance, and facilitating communication within the community.
+The NCHS Member App is a streamlined application designed to make member applications for the National Chinese Honors Society (NCHS) easier.
+The responses from the linked Google Form are automatically used to fill out the official member application template, then send the PDF in an email to the prospective members.

 ## Features

-- **Easy Application**: Easily fill out the application from the comfort of a Google Form.
+- **Easy Application**: Easily complete the application from the comfort of a Google Form.
 - **Filled Template**: Fills template of official PDF application using substitution.
 - **Email**: Automatically send email with next steps and filled-out template.
 ## License